MkZb/Computer-Architecture-3/README.md

-#Computer Architecture 3
+# Computer Architecture 3
-Lab works
+## Laboratory works
+Each lab in its own branch